Vandit Gupta ’21, MBA’23

 Why would you recommend Bryant to other international students?

-My specialization in the MBA, Business Analytics, is a STEM program, which allows me to extend my work after graduating [through Optional Practical Training (OPT)].
+My specialization is a STEM program, which allows me to extend my work after graduating [through Optional Practical Training (OPT)].
 This is nice for international students looking to gain work experience in the U.S. Bryant’s focus on STEM programs is really beneficial for international students.

 A Connected Community